 The Japan-Mexico EPA, the Japan-Philippines EPA, the Japan-Chile EPA, the Japan-Brunei EPA, the Japan-Indonesia EPA, the Japan-Viet Nam EPA, the Japan-Peru EPA, the Japan-Australia EPA and the Japan-Mongolia EPA, for the most part, adopt the text of the provisions of NAFTA.
-They provide that a service supplier of the other contracting party country will be denied benefits if it is a (i) juridical person that is owned or controlled by persons of a third party country upon whom Japan is imposing economic sanctions, and (ii) juridical person that is owned or controlled by persons of a third party country upon whom Japan is imposing economic sanctions, and (ii) juridical person that is owned or controlled by persons of a third party country and that has no substantial activities in the territory of that other contracting party country.
+They provide that a service supplier of the other contracting party country will be denied benefits if it is a (i) juridical person that is owned or controlled by persons of a third party country with which Japan does not maintain diplomatic relations, or by persons of a third party country upon whom Japan is imposing economic sanctions, and (ii) juridical person that is owned or controlled by persons of a third party country and that has no substantial activities in the territory of that other contracting party country.